-- Auction. - · Competitive bid offering. - Allocation to members of a recognized group of dealers that purchase or sell PCs in accordance with agreements with us. - Direct placement with securities dealers or investors.
+- Auction. - Competitive bid offering. - Allocation to members of a recognized group of dealers that purchase or sell PCs in accordance with agreements with us. - Direct placement with securities dealers or investors.

 Under our Guarantor Program, we purchase Mortgages from a single seller and, as Depositor, deposit such Mortgages in a PC Pool under the Trust Agreement and applicable Pool Supplement.
-As Trustee, we create and issue, under the Trust Agreement and that Pool Supplement, on behalf of the related PC Pool, PCs representing undivided interests in those same Mortgages.
-As Depositor, we deliver these PCs to the Seller as consideration for the Mortgages.
+As Trustee, we create and issue, under the Trust Agreement and that Pool Supplement, PCs representing interests in those same Mortgages.
+Those PCs are issued in exchange for the Mortgages.
 Under our MultiLender Swap Program, we purchase Mortgages and in exchange deliver PCs with a principal balance equal to the aggregate principal balance of the purchased Mortgages.
 Participants in the MultiLender Swap Program that deliver certain types of Mortgages receive a Freddie Mac Giant PC.
 Mortgage sellers who acquire PCs or Freddie Mac Giant PCs in exchange for Mortgages may hold those PCs or Freddie Mac Giant PCs or sell them to investors upon acquisition or at a later time.